Excluzeev/Excluzeev_mobile_app/plugins/flutter_rtmp_publisher/README.md

 # flutter_rtmp_publisher

-RTMP Publisher Plugin for flutter
+A new flutter plugin project.

 ## Getting Started